 This Blueberry Cobbler recipe is loaded with juicy fresh blueberries (frozen works too though!) with a buttery sweet topping that is sort of a cross between a biscuit and a cake.
 It's an easy, old-fashioned summer dessert that is perfection with a scoop of vanilla ice cream on top!

-Best Blueberry Cobbler
+- Old-Fashioned Blueberry Cobbler Recipe

 Sure, you can make blueberry cobbler any time of the year using frozen blueberries.
 But man alive there is something about those gorgeous, plump summer blueberries that just begs you to whip up a quick and easy blueberry cobbler for an after-dinner treat!